svishrut93/Spring-and-REST-API/README.md

 Server used is embedded tomcat from the spring framework.
-All outputs are generated as a jason file. http methods inplemented : GET and POST
+All outputs are generated as a jason file.<br>
+Http methods inplemented : GET and POST <br>

+Run file UserResource.java inside files folder.

+Below are some screenshots of outputs.